mgimenez720/plaSquid/README.md

 PlaSquid can be ran using docker or conda.

+If you want to generate a permanent conda environment (recommended) you can try:

+    conda env create -f environments/plaSquid.yml

 If you want to generate a permanent docker image you can try:

     docker pull mgimenez720/plasquid:latest

-If you want to generate a permanent conda environment you can try:

-    conda env create -f environments/plaSquid.yml

 ### Dependencies